 You have probably heard it before, fat is good for your brain.
 Eating a diet high in DHA and healthy fats has certainly brought me benefits: I have decreased brain fog, higher ability to think clearly and brainstorm, enhanced focus, improved memory, and better overall mental acuity.
 I feel liberated from the biological “fight-or-flight” response of receding glucose levels – I used to get bouts of fogginess and lethargy, likely due to blood sugar dysregulation.

 I also notice that my emotions are much more balanced.
 I never reach the point of intense hunger and the state of I -need-to-eat-now-or-else!
-I feel when I need food, but I never crash.
+I feel when I need food but I don’t get crazy about it.
 I have sustained energy without constant feeding and love not being constantly preoccupied with bringing snacks and making time to prep food.

 For all you ladies out there, I am happy to report I have NO premenstrual symptoms.
 Nothing.
 My cycle is regular and comes without cramping, emotional chaos, headaches, bloating, or food cravings…not sure if this is due to how I eat but the change did coincide with me dropping out the carbs.

 Shopping is easy.
 I know what we eat and I know what quality we want.
 My list is short and sweet.
 I buy what I can in bulk, prepare what I need and preserve/freeze/dehydrate the rest.
 I do not buy things and feel guilty after or not buy things and feel like I am missing out.